GreenteaOS/Greentea/Developer-Guide/Create-Pull-Request.md

 This breaks existing PRs from other contributors and mostly unnecessary.

+### End-of-lines or EOLs

+- Finish every file with empty line
+- Use Windows `crlf` of `\r\n` eols for new files, and keep eols of existing ones
+- If you will change eol format of existing file it will look messed up in git (and rejected)

 See also:

 * :performing_arts: [How to leave feedback or bug report](../User-Guide/Issues.md)